danx-uoft/codeSTACKr/README.md

-# Hi there, I'm Dan 👋 :cn:
+# Hi there, I'm Dan 👋 Born and raised in :cn:

 ## I'm a graduate student at the University of Toronto.
 My research interests lie in the intersection of politics and information.